RealOrangeOne/django-sri/README.md

 {% sri_static "index.css" %} <!-- Will output "<link rel='stylesheet' href='/static/index.css' integrity='sha256-...'/>" -->
 ```

-For performance, the hashes of files are cached in memory using [`lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache) for future requests.
+For performance, the hashes of files are caches in Django's [caching framework](https://docs.djangoproject.com/en/dev/topics/cache/).
+It will attempt to use the "sri" cache, but fall back to "default" if it doesn't exist.
+The cache keys are the hash of the file path in the specified algorithm in hex.
+Caches are stored for as long as `DEFAULT_TIMEOUT` is set to.

 #### Algorithms